 Adriana holds a Masters degree in Counseling Psychology from Trinity International University.
 She received a B.A. in Bible/Theology from Moody Bible Institute and is a New Jersey Licensed Associate Counselor.

 Through the local church, Adriana has extensive experience in mentoring adolescent and young adult females through their identity forming years.
 She has facilitated therapy groups and spiritual growth groups.
 In counseling, Adriana is passionate about group therapy, strengthening families formed through adoption and helping others find wholeness amidst depression, grief, loss, addiction, painful relationships, daily stress and life adjustments.
 Her cross-cultural experience has increased her awareness and sensitivity in relating to those from different nationalities.

 Adriana has been a Christian from a young age.
 Committed to the mission of the church, she has served locally through developing Bible studies, leading small groups, discipleship, teaching and speaking.
 She and her husband, a local pastor, strive to foster genuine Christian community through service, relationships and hospitality.
-Adriana and Ben have one son.
+Adriana and Ben have two sons.

 AMY KATHRYN FITZSIMMONS, LCSW

 Amy Kathryn holds a Masters degree in Social Work from The University of Pennsylvania.
 She received a Bachelor of Science in Bible and a Bachelor of Social Work from Cairn University (formerly Philadelphia Biblical University).
 She is clinically licensed in New Jersey and Pennsylvania.